 Bus service is available daily throughout the year.
-Monthly student/VIP bus passes are available to SCC current students only at the Cashiers' Office located in Building 15.
+Monthly student/VIP bus passes are available to SCC current students through your SCC student ID.
 Bus schedules are available by calling 328-RIDE or by visiting the Spokane Transit website at www.spokanetransit.com.
-Bus stops are located on the north side of the clock tower.
-Bus stops are located on the north side of the SCC clock tower http://catalog.spokane.edu/TuitionFees.aspx?page=PV1 http://www.scc.spokane.edu/Admissions/TIPP.aspx
+Bus stops are located on the southeast side of the campus (by building 1).